-In February, 2013, the Office of Inspector General for the United States Department of Health and Human Services ("OIG") served a subpoena requesting various documents from January, 2008 to the date of the subpoena directed at Universal Health Services, Inc. ("UHS") concerning it and UHS of Delaware, Inc., and certain UHS owned behavioral health facilities including: Keys of Carolina, Old Vineyard Behavioral Health, The Meadows Psychiatric Center, Streamwood Behavioral Health, Hartgrove Hospital, Rock River Academy and Residential Treatment Center, Roxbury Treatment Center, Harbor Point Behavioral Health.
+In February, 2013, the Office of Inspector General for the United States Department of Health and Human Services ("OIG") served a subpoena requesting various documents from January, 2008 to the date of the subpoena directed at Universal Health Services, Inc. ("UHS") concerning it and UHS of Delaware, Inc., and certain UHS owned behavioral health facilities including: Keys of Carolina, Old Vineyard Behavioral Health, The Meadows Psychiatric Center, Streamwood Behavioral Health, Hartgrove Hospital, Rock River Academy and Residential Treatment Center, Roxbury Treatment Center, Harbor Point Behavioral Health Center, f/k/a The Pines Residential Treatment Center, including the Crawford, Brighton and Kempsville campuses, Wekiva Springs Center and River Point Behavioral Health.
 Prior to receipt of this subpoena, some of these facilities had received independent subpoenas from state or federal agencies.
 Subsequent to the February 2013 subpoenas, some of the facilities above have received additional, specific subpoenas or other document and information requests.
 In addition to the OIG, the DOJ and various U.S. Attorneys' and state Attorneys' General Offices are also involved in this matter.
-Since February 2013, additional facilities include: National Deaf Academy, Arbour-HRI Hospital, Behavioral Hospital of Bellaire, St. Simons By the Sea, Turning Point Care Center, Salt Lake Behavioral Health, Central Florida Behavioral Hospital, University Behavioral Center, Arbour Hospital, Arbour-Fuller Hospital, Pembroke Hospital, Westwood Lodge, Coastal Harbor Health System and Shadow Mountain Behavioral Health.
+Since February 2013, additional facilities have also received subpoenas and/or document and information requests or we have been notified are included in the omnibus investigation.
+Those facilities include: National Deaf Academy, Arbour-HRI Hospital, Behavioral Hospital, Fembroke Hospital, University Behavioral Center, Salt Lake Behavioral Health, Central Florida Behavioral Hospital, University Behavioral Health.